 - a.
-What were your first thoughts about this headline? - b.
+What was your initial reaction to this headline? - b.
 Did the headline make you want to read the article? - c.
 What adjective would you use to describe this article? - d.
 What do you know about hurricanes? - e.
 What's the difference between a hurricane, typhoon and cyclone? - f.
-Do you think global warming has changed the power and pattern of hurricanes, typhoons etc? - g.
-What's the best thing to do when a hurricane is coming? - h.
+Do you think global warming has changed the frequency, power and pattern of hurricanes, typhoons etc? - g.
+What's the best thing to do when a hurricane is approaching? - h.
 What are the strongest winds you have ever felt? - i.
 Do you think a huge hurricane is the scariest natural phenomenon? - j.
 Have you ever experienced a natural disaster?